 “KEEP GOING!”
 Kora shouted from atop her mount.
 “YOU ARE FIGHTING NOT JUST FOR ELITHIA, BUT FOR THE ENTIRE—”

 “Hark!”
-Wodec cried.
-He pointed at the sky, now filled with miasmic fog.
-“Our end draws nigh!
-If this is the end, then make it such an end, that will echo throughout eternity and the Unbound Realm!”
+Wodec pointed at the sky, now filled with miasmic fog.
+“Ruin draws nigh!
+If this is the end, then make it such an end, that will echo throughout all of eternity and the Unbound Realm!”

 The barbarians responded with a bone-quaking cry, slicing apart hellspawn with renewed fervor.
 Kora allowed herself a grim smile.
 They’d done their best to thwart Dissona, but it hadn’t been enough.
 Maybe they’d find each other after existence rebooted.
 Maybe they’d—

 Wodec’s voice pierced her thoughts.
-“There may still be hope!
+“Hope lives on!
 Look to the stars!”

 Give her hell, Peter.